chialab/dna/docs/guide/rendering.md

 </dialog>
 ```

 We can also define multiple `<slot>` using a `name`, and reference them in the "soft" DOM using the `slot="name"` attribute, in order to handle more complex templates.
-The "unnamed" `<slot>` will colleced any element which does not specify a slot.
+The "unnamed" `<slot>` will collected any element which does not specify a slot.

 ```diff
 class Dialog extends extend(window.HTMLDialogElement) {